top of page

 Are there currently any treatments for color-blindness?

 There are no preventative treatments as it's genetic.
 However colored filters, spectacles, and contact lenses have been introduced that can alter someone's color perception.
-They might allow the wearer to see a few more colors or colors nearer to how a person with normal color vision would see them, but it doesn't really solve the issue.
-Color blindness affects so many aspects of our life.
+They might allow the wearer to see a few more colors or colors nearer to how a person with normal color vision would see them, but it doesn't solve the issue.
+Color blindness affects so many aspects of our lives.
 You can learn some tips & tricks at this online training course designed for colorblind people.
 Click on the links below:

 Learn More: